-“Roof vent” is a common term often applied to everything from plumbing stacks, to even furnace vents and dryer exhausts.
-However, as we define roof vents we are specifically referring to the vents designed to remove hot stagnant summer air and moisture during winter months out of your attic.
+“Roof vent” is a common term often applied to everything from plumbing stacks, to furnace vents and dryer exhausts.
+However, we define roof vents as the vents designed to remove hot air in the summer from the attic and moisture during the winter months.
 To see the different types of roof vents available, check out our blog post What Types & Styles of Roof Vents Are There?

 Roof vents are critical in determining the life expectancy of your roof, utility costs and preventing interior damage from condensation and moisture.

 This is a good question!
 All throughout the greater Atlanta area we see homes with mixed ventilation types.
 To find out more, read our article Can I Mix Different Roof Vent Types?